 I am a part-time teacher at the University of Glasgow and I am doing my PhD at the same time.

-About Me: I am a mexican student passionate about science, music and books.
+I am a mexican student passionate about science, music and books.

 I moved to Glasgow almost seven years ago and I have loved every moment.
 I love eating out and watching movies.
 I am a teacher at the Glasgow University Pole Dancing Club and have competed in nationals.